 Trees line the sidewalks, and you should walk for a few minutes to get to each location.

 During the walk, there are various signs with different maths and language puzzles on them, as well as the names of the different trees and plants.

-The boys and girls are seperate.
+The boys and girls dorms are separate.

 The bedrooms are located on the second floor.